Central Kurdish grammar: Structure of possessive phrases

-Types Possessive structures in Sorani Kurdish
+Possessive structures

 There are different forms of constructing possessives in Sorani Kurdish, but the structures of possessive phrases are varied regarding their possessive maker:

-Frequent or Common Possessives
+Frequent or common possessives

 These types of possessive phrases in Sorani Kurdish are formed by the combination of two nouns with the help of a genitive case marker known as ‘ȋ or y".
 To clarify, the addition of "ȋ /y" in Sorani Kurdish, known as the "zafe," is equivalent to the English genitive case maker "POSS andof”.
 Such ‘ȋzafe’ appears in the same structure as "of" because it comes after the possessee and comes before the possessor, whereas it appears in the same structure as POSS because it is linked to the possessee.

 But such ‘izafa’ does not act as a marker, specifically in the case of combining a noun with an adjective.
 In such cases, it acts as a way of linking between a noun and an adjective.
 However, a noun and an adjective can be combined but in the case of definiteness, they are different because the form of "Izafa" alters from " ȋ " to " e " and moves " eke", which is the definite marker, to the end of the possessive structure, while it comes between the noun and the adjective after "ék" the indefinite marker in the possessive phrase structure.
 This is to say that the definite marker comes after the adjective, whereas the indefinite marker occurs after the noun, such as in the following examples:

-Reflexive Possessives
+Reflexive possessives

 Another possessive structure in Sorani Kurdish is that of reflexives, which is formed of two parts: "xo" meaning "self" and a possessive clitic, but they occur as one syntactic unit as the following: